axelholmqvist/humanoid-touch-classification/README.md

+# Humanoid Touch Classification
-# Technical system for project in MAMN10/MAMN15 @ Lund University.
+Technical system with applied machine learning (SVM) for a project in MAMN10/MAMN15 @ Lund University.

+More descriptive information, and clean-up, of code will soon be pushed.